Ask AI

 Every day, scan my warehouse for tables that haven't been used in months and delete themNoThe set of assets to update is not known before running the job.

-How do I upgrade jobs to use Software-defined Assets?#
+How do I upgrade jobs to use asset definitions?#

-Let's say you've written jobs that you want to enrich using Software-defined Assets.
+Let's say you've written jobs that you want to enrich using asset definitions.
 Assuming assets are known and being updated, what would upgrading look like?

-Generally, every op output in a job that corresponds to a long-lived object in storage should have a Software-defined Asset.
-The following examples demonstrate some realistic Dagster jobs, both with and without Software-defined Assets:
+Generally, every op output in a job that corresponds to a long-lived object in storage should have an asset definition.
+The following examples demonstrate some realistic Dagster jobs, both with and without asset definitions:

 This isn't an exhaustive list!
-We're adding the ability to define jobs that materialize Software-defined Assets and then run arbitrary ops.
+We're adding the ability to define jobs that materialize assets and then run arbitrary ops.
 Interested?
 We'd love to hear from you in Slack or a GitHub discussion.

 Materialize two interdependent tables#